-External Coordinator - 2 Filled
+External Coordinator - Filled

-The External Coordinator works with government entities and volunteer organizations and Volunteer Organizations Active in Disasters (VOADs) to staff recovery efforts.
-The External Coordinator communicates and collaborates with volunteers, key stakeholders, and the public.
+The Volunteer Coordinator works with government entities and volunteer organizations and Volunteer Organizations Active in Disasters (VOADs) to staff recovery efforts.
+The Volunteer Coordinator communicates and collaborates with volunteers, key stakeholders, and the general public.
 The Coordinator will also facilitate the overall receipt and disbursement of donations at the local level and Coordinates with VOADs for the disbursement of donations.

-Contracts Manager - 1 Vacant
+Contracts Manager - Filled